Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

 and $\eta>0$ is some regularization parameter.
 To obtain the consistency of $\hat{\bbeta}_{i\Delta_n}^{\text{LASSO}}$, we need the deviation condition $\dfrac{2n}{k_1 k_2}\left\|\hat{\bG}_i^{\top} \hat{\bG}_i\btheta_{0, i \Delta_n} - \hat{\bG}_i^{\top}\mathcal{Y}_{i} \right\|_{\max} \overset{p}{\to} 0$.
 However, in the presence of noises, this condition cannot be satisfied, since $\E \(\hat{\bU}_i^{\top}\hat{\bU}_i\)$ contains noise covariance terms for the covariate process $\bX(t)$.
 Thus, we need to estimate the noise covariance matrix and adjust the bias.
 The noise covariance matrix for the covariate process is estimated by

 where

 and $v^{(2)}_{j,n}$, $j=1, \ldots, p$, are the truncation parameters to handle the jumps.
 We utilize

-for some large constants $C^{(2)}_{j,v}$, $j=1, \ldots, p$. \begin{remark} As in \eqref{jump_trunc1}, the truncation parameter $v^{(2)}_{j,n}$ controls the information for the noise covariances by detecting and truncating the jumps.
-To detect the jumps, the condition $v^{(2)}_{j,n} \geq C \sqrt{\log p}$ is required, which is different from the case of \eqref{jump_trunc1}, since we only need to estimate the noise covariance matrix using the observed log-returns.
-We note that the $\log p$ term is required to bound the noise part with high probability.
-Conversely, we need $\(\max_{j}v_{j,n}^{(2)}\)^2 \log p /n \rightarrow 0$ as $n,p \rightarrow \infty$ to satisfy the restricted eigenvalue condition.
-Thus, we choose sharp $v_{j,n}^{(2)}$, as in \eqref{jump_trunc2}.
-It is worth noting that when the jump size is finite, truncation for the observed log-returns is not required.
-However, since we do not impose any assumption on the jump size process, the proposed truncation method is used to handle the heavy-tailedness of the jump sizes. \end{remark}
+for some large constants $C^{(2)}_{j,v}$, $j=1, \ldots, p$. { \begin{remark} As in \eqref{jump_trunc1}, the truncation parameter $v^{(2)}_{j,n}$ is used to detect and truncate jumps when estimating the noise covariance matrix.
+Compared with \eqref{jump_trunc1}, the required order is different because we only need to estimate the noise covariance matrix from the observed log-returns.
+The truncation level in \eqref{jump_trunc2} is chosen to be large enough to detect jumps with high probability, while remaining sharp enough to satisfy the restricted eigenvalue condition.
+A more detailed discussion is provided in Appendix \ref{jump-discuss}. \end{remark} }

 Then, the instantaneous coefficient estimator at time $i\Delta_n$ is defined as follows:

 where